vaquerizaslab/fanc/fanc-doc/api/interfaces/matrix_interface.rst

 close to 1)

 Rows and columns in a matrix can be masked, i.e. their entries are considered invalid and are ignored for most downstream analysis to prevent artifacts.
-By default, Kai-C masks regions that have no edges (after filtering), typically due to mappability issues.
+By default, FAN-C masks regions that have no edges (after filtering), typically due to mappability issues.
 You can turn off masking using the :code:`mask=False` parameter: